-The new, second baccalaureate degree nursing program can be completed in as little as 14 months and is offered by the Georgian Court–Hackensack Meridian Health School of Nursing.
+The new, second baccalaureate degree nursing program can be completed in as little as 14 months and is offered by the Hackensack Meridian Health School of Nursing and Wellness at GCU.
 The highly selective A.B.S.N. program, which is 67 credits, is full time and admits students only once a year, beginning in December 2020.
 Students enrolled in the program must already have a bachelor’s degree with a 3.5 GPA (or better) in their previous program.

 “Nursing is intense, challenging, and rewarding,“ said Teri Wurmser, Ph.D., RN, dean of the nursing school.
 “It also demands significant commitment from students and faculty as they cover topics critical to patient care.
 Our A.B.S.N. program maximizes what students will learn in the classroom, in labs, and through clinical placements—all in about a year.”

 A.B.S.N. students can complete their program quickly, but more than that, they can put their knowledge and skills to work at a time when health care systems need more professionals.